dilungasr/reuse/README.md

 # reuse

-Reuse provides a simple way to automate changes to be made on your current project folder so you can reuse it for the next project.
+**reuse** provides a simple way to automate changes to be made on your current project folder so you can reuse it for the next project.

 - Perform project-wise replacement to any text in your code
 - Automate your project setup commands